24 Things to do in Valencia, Spain (+ map): Best places to visit

 Read even more tips on travelling to Spain.

-Summary: Best Things to do in Valencia
+Summary: Things to do in Valencia

 Stroll through the labyrinthine streets of the old town, which is interspersed with squares with fountains, beautiful churches and street art.
 Don’t miss a visit to the futuristic City of Art and Science complex, for which Valencia is world-famous.
 And when you want to take a break from the hustle and bustle of the city, head to one of the local beaches, which are surrounded by restaurants and a landscaped promenade.